Loewe111/cctinker/README.md

 ## Documentation

-Documentation will be available under the Wiki tab.
+Documentation is available at [the wiki](https://github.com/Loewe111/cctinker/wiki)

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details